rexut/RXT_STemWin_HelloWorld_Legacy/readme.txt

-The application allows also to run the different Segger samples that can be downloaded from here: http://www.segger.com/emwin-samples.html To do this, user has only to replace the file "RXT_STemWin_HelloWorld/Src/BASIC_HelloWorld.c" into the project workspace by the downloaded one.
+The application allows also to run the different Segger samples that can be downloaded from here: http://www.segger.com/emwin-samples.html To do this, user has only to replace the file "<TOP>/Src/BASIC_HelloWorld.c" into the project workspace by the downloaded one.

 Note that the following user files may need to be updated:
-  RXT_STemWin_HelloWorld/Src/LCDConf.c
+  <TOP>/Src/<BOARD>/LCDConf.c
-  RXT_STemWin_HelloWorld/Src/GUIConf.c
+  <TOP>/Src/<BOARD>/GUIConf.c
 (if for example more GUI allocated memory is needed)

-LED5 and LED6 are toggling continuously as a background task to indicate that the application is running successfully.
+LED_RED and LED_GREEN are toggling continuously as a background task to indicate that the application is running successfully.

 @note Care must be taken when using HAL_Delay(), this function provides
       accurate delay (in milliseconds) based on variable incremented in